-Please refer to Note IX for more detail on credit risk.
+Please refer to Note IX for more detail on credit risk management.

-The Company's financial assets measured at fair value through other comprehensive income and measured at amortized cost along with related other receivable are assessed to have low credit risk (the same as the assessment result in the beginning of the period) at 31 March 2018.
+The Company's financial assets measured at fair value through other comprehensive income and measured at amortized cost along with related other receivable are assessed to have low credit risk (the same as the assessment result in the beginning of the period) at 30 September 2018.
 Therefore, the loss allowance is measured at an amount equal to 12-month expected credit losses (loss ratio of 0.00 % to 0.16 %).
-Movement of the loss allowances as follows: